Air Pollution & Your Health

 What Are the Main Sources of Diesel Exhaust?

-The majority of diesel exhaust in the Puget Sound region comes from four transportation sectors:
+The majority of diesel exhaust in the Puget Sound region comes from goods and people movement, which can be broken down into the following transportation sectors:

-- On-road vehicles generate 34% of our region’s diesel exhaust.
-This sector includes cars, trucks, vans, buses, waste haulers, and emergency-response vehicles.
+- On-road vehicles: This sector consists of trucks, vans, buses, waste haulers, and emergency-response vehicles.